Librarians are excited to work with you to ensure that your students are introduced to University-level research.

 Curriculum: Students will be introduced to the basic concepts of finding and evaluating information sources and documenting them.

 There is a very high demand for library instruction during the fall & spring semesters so the more lead time you can give the better.
-Scheduling a minimum of two weeks in advance gives your librarian adequate time to:
+Scheduling a minimum of one week in advance of your instruction date will allow the librarian adequate time to:

 - Discuss the specific information needs of your students